 This game has no classes per se, it has 3 PSA skill groups named Military, Biosocial and Technological.
 Each character selects one skill from one group and a secondary skill from a second group.
 Due to this combining of two wildly different skill sets, no two characters are really the same.
 Another twist on the rules is they assume every character will use a weapon, even if unskilled in weapon use.
 Fire power is a great equalizer.

 "Level" is equally odd, there are 6 levels of skill for every skill and your character doesn't really have a level at all.
 "Level" is answering "What is the highest level skill you have?"
 A new character and an old one can basically stand shoulder to shoulder.

-The first booklet is the 20 page basic game.
-It's a module in it's own right and teaches players how to play on the map with the counters.
-While it may seem like an underwhelming first game session, it is specifically designed to march the players through ever rule in the Expanded book.
+The first booklet is the 20-page basic game.
+It's a module in its own right and teaches players how to play on the map with the counters.
+While it may seem like an underwhelming first game session, it is specifically designed to march the players through every rule in the Expanded book.
 At least in short form.
 You can expect at least one person from the party to be able to shoot, throw a grenade, hack devices, drive an array of vehicles, do medicine, heal, etc.

 The expanded book does just that, expands on game play.
 The rules #1 oddity is the game is meant to be theater of the mind, which makes the map and counters rather secondary unless you want to make your own maps.
 Within the expanded rules is a monsters section, where a couple of typical alien creatures are given and rules to modify or create whole new monsters/aliens are nicely integrated with the character skills.
 This system is very cool and powerful.